dlresende/kata-bank-app/README.md

 # Kata BDD: Bank Application
 The goal of this kata is to write new executable specifications for our bank application and implement them using TDD.
+In this way, you will be doing [Outside-In development with Double Loop TDD](http://coding-is-like-cooking.info/2013/04/outside-in-development-with-double-loop-tdd/).

 ## What to do
 ### Step 1